Mississippi CPA requirements

 Minimum experience requirements

-Qualifying experience requirements shall be experience during the three years immediately preceding the date the application for the license is filed with the board.
+- Qualifying experience requirements must be completed during the three years immediately preceding the date the application for the license is filed with the board.

-Qualifying experience shall mean a minimum of one year of experience gained by full-time employment under the supervision and direction of a CPA.
+- Qualifying experience should include a minimum of one year of experience gained by full-time employment under the supervision and direction of a CPA.

-An applicant shall show that he or she provided one or more kinds of services involving the use of accounting or auditing skills, including but not limited to:
+- An applicant must show that he or she provided one or more kinds of services involving the use of accounting or auditing skills, including but not limited to:

-The board reserves the right to require applicants for licensure to successfully complete a written examination, a board approved ethics course of comprehensive study, and/or an examination of the rules and regulations promulgated by the board.
+The Mississippi Board of Accountancy reserves the right to require applicants for licensure to successfully complete a written examination, a board approved ethics course of comprehensive study, and/or an examination of the rules and regulations promulgated by the board.

 A new CPA licensee is exempt from CPE only during the compliance period in which he or she completes the examination and is exempt from the ethics, professional conduct, public accountancy law and regulations CPE requirement during the remainder of that triennial period.